grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 ---
-title: Create TraceQL queries in Grafana
+title: Write TraceQL queries in Grafana
-menuTitle: Create TraceQL queries in Grafana
+menuTitle: Write TraceQL queries in Grafana
 description: Learn how to create TraceQL queries in Grafana using the query editor and search.
 aliases:
   - /docs/tempo/latest/traceql/construct-query